Hypnosis for Fear of Flying in Stockport

 How do hypnosis and hypnotherapy help fear of flying?

-Hypnotherapy and hypnosis work by teaching you to switch off the habitual anxiety you feel.
+Our fear of flying course uses hypnotherapy to teach you to switch off the habitual anxiety you feel.
 You will be taught self hypnosis and relaxation to allow you to remain fully in control of your fear.
-It’s impossible to be relaxed and anxious at the same time – just as you can’t be hungry and full, or awake and asleep .
+It’s impossible to be relaxed and anxious at the same time. just as you can’t be hungry and full, or awake and asleep, or happy and sad!
 Hypnotherapy has a number of techniques which enable you to quickly and successfully “switch off” your feelings of anxiety and stress.
-This deals with the irrational part of your fear .
+This deals with the irrational part of your fear.
 For many people this is sufficient to enable them to fly without fear and anxiety.

-If you still question how comfortable and relaxed you will be able to feel on your flight, we will talk with you about the particular aspects of flying that you fear, using cognitive behavioural therapy techniques.
+If you still question how comfortable and relaxed you will be able to feel on your flight, we’ll talk with you about the particular aspects of flying that you fear, using Cognitive Behavioural Therapy techniques.
 Specific suggestions about any aspects of your phobia which remain can then be made to you whilst you are in hypnosis.
 This will further help you to overcome your fear.

 Fear of Flying Courses in Stockport